thunderrabbit/robnugen-journal-entries/2017/10/20zzzz.md

 little so it has less code related to the Time Calculator.
 The writer of Time Calculator hasn't responded to my request for a suggested License, so I guess I will leave the license off.

+## 00:08 Saturday 21 October 2017 JST

+Just for the record, I am completely ready for bed: showered, flossed+brushed teeth, dried hair (doesn't take much)... but I am just sitting in front of my computer like bluh. gtf to bed!